linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 **To later major versions**.
 Upgrades that skip one or more major versions are not supported.
 Instead, you should upgrade major versions incrementally.

+Again, please check the upgrade notes for the specific version you are upgrading *to* for any version-specific caveats.

 ## Data plane vs control plane version skew

 It is usually safe to run Linkerd's control plane with the data plane from one